ministryofjustice/operations-engineering-reports/README.md

 Edit `~/.aws/config` and add `cli_pager=` to negate the need to press a button to continue the terminal when AWS commands are completed within the termial.

 Run `make local` to run a local instance of the Flask App and a local AWS DynamoDB instance.
 This runs the App in the terminal and the AWS DynamoDB instance in a Docker container.
-This will run `start.sh`.
+This will run `scripts/start-local.sh`.
 When running the App using this command, you may need to press Q twice to continue the terminal when the AWS commands to create and add data to the database are executed.
 Use `crtl + c` to cancel the App and it will automatically remove the Docker container.

 Run `make dev` to run a local instance of the Flask App and a local AWS DynamoDB instance.
 This runs the App and database in seperate containers using Docker compose.